chickenspaceprogram/ctty/README.md

 `ansi/text-modes.h` : Provides macros for changing the text mode to and from bold, underline, and other modes.

+### Keypress detection

+`keypress/keypress.h` : Provides macros to detect the user's keypress immediately, without echoing or buffering their input.

+`keypress/keyselect.h` : Provides a function to detect and accept only certain keypresses.

+`keypress/keypress-codes.h` : Provides macros to make interacting with `keyselect.h` less painful.

+### Nice menus

+`menu.h` :

 ### Other stuff

-`screen.h` : Provides macros to clear the screen and wait for a user's next keypress. **Dependency:** `keypress.h`
+`screen/screen.h` : Provides macros to clear the screen and wait for a user's next keypress. **Dependency:** `keypress.h`

-`keypress.h` : Provides functions and macros to facilitate detecting keypresses without waiting for the user to press [Enter].

-`keyselect.h` : Provides a simple way to detect and return only certain keypresses. **Dependency:** `keypress.h`

-`keycodes.h` : A header file containing preprocessor macros for common keycodes.